Meta-Learning via Classifier(-free) Diffusion Guidance: Appendix

 \subsection{Network architectures}

-\paragraph{Base Network ($f$)} Our choice for a base model is a CLIP-Adapter \citep{gao_clip-adapter_2021}, which consists of a frozen CLIP image encoder with added learned fully-connected layers refining the output embedding.
-Specifically, we use the \textit{ViT-L/14@336px} CLIP encoder type with embedding size of 768.
+\paragraph{Base Network ($f$)} Our choice for a base model is a CLIP-Adapter \citep{gao_clip-adapter_2021}, which consists of a frozen CLIP image encoder \citep{radford_learning_2021} with added learned fully-connected layers refining the output embedding.
+Specifically, we use the \textit{ViT-L/14@336px} CLIP encoder type with embedding size of 768, and for the adapter we use a MLP with one hidden layer of 256 units, which are followed by a rectified linear activation, and a new linear output layer of size 768.
 The advantages of this model choice lie in its combination of high base performance (due to pre-trained knowledge contained in the CLIP component) and relatively small parameter count, enabling agile medium-small scale experiments.
 This base CLIP-Adapter network purely works as a base model and is not to be confused with HyperCLIP, which is employed at the meta-level.
-In Section \ref{sec:experiment-results}, when benchmarking the base model in the zero-shot setting, we drop the Adapter and use pre-trained zero-shot CLIP \citep{radford_learning_2021}.
+In Section \ref{sec:experiment-results}, when benchmarking the base model alone in the zero-shot setting (CLIP as Base Model), we drop the Adapter and use pre-trained zero-shot CLIP.

 \paragraph{Hypernetwork ($h$)} For the hypernetworks used in our baseline as well as as the generative model, we use a MLP with one hidden layer of 256 units, which are followed by a rectified linear activation.
 For the unconditioned hypernetwork, the embedding to the hypernetwork is a vector of dimension 64, while for the conditioned counterpart, the task embedding is used.
 In order to ensure that the generated weights are properly normalized at initialization, we use the Kaiming initialization \citep{he_delving_2015} for the hypernetwork weights, initialize the embedding as a sample from a multivariate standard gaussian distribution (for unconditioned models), and use the NTK parametrization \citep{jacot_neural_2020} for the target network.